Codecademy/docs/content/go/concepts/math-functions/terms/hypot/hypot.md

 `Hypot()` accepts two arguments (`x` , `y`) of type `float64` and returns a value of type `float64`.

 Note:
-- If either argument is negative, the result is positive.
+- If either argument is negative, or both, the result is positive.
 - If both arguments are negative, the result is positive.
 - If '0' is passed as both arguments, the result is '0'.
 - If either argument is passed as '0', the result is the other argument.